- upright (adj.)

-- Old English upriht, from up "up" + riht "right."
-Similar compounds are found in other Germanic languages (cf. Old Frisian upriucht, Middle Dutch oprecht, Old High German ufreht, German aufrecht, Old Norse uprettr).
-Figurative sense of "good, honest" is first attested 1520s.
-The noun in the sense of "something standing erect" is from 1742.
+- Old English upriht "erect, face-upward;" see up (adv.) + right (adj.1).
+Similar compounds are found in other Germanic languages (Old Frisian upriucht, Middle Dutch oprecht, Old High German ufreht, German aufrecht, Old Norse uprettr).
+Figurative sense of "good, honest, adhering to rectitude" is first attested 1520s.

 THREE-PENNY UPRIGHT.
 A retailer of love, who, for the sum mentioned, dispenses her favours standing against a wall. ["Dictionary of the Vulgar Tongue," 1811]

 The bent-over rear-entry posture they are talking about, of course, is kubda, the three-obol position at the bottom-end of a prostitute's price-range.
 [James N. Davidson, "Courtesans and Fishcakes: The Consuming Passions of Classical Athens," 1997]